 Francesca Marassi's Bio

 Dr. Marassi earned her Ph.D. in Chemistry from the University of Toronto in 1993.
 She received postdoctoral training at the University of Pennsylvania, where she held fellowships from the Natural Sciences and Engineering Research Council of Canada (1993-1995) and from the Medical Research Council of Canada (1995-1998).
 In 1998, Dr. Marassi joined the Division of Structural Biology at the Wistar Institute in Philadelphia, as Assistant Professor and, in 1999, she was appointed Wistar Professor of Pharmacology at the University of Pennsylvania.
-In December 2000, Dr. Marassi joined SBP as Assistant Professor.
+In December 2000, Dr. Marassi joined Sanford Burnham Prebys as Assistant Professor.
 She is currently Professor and Department Chair, Department of Biophysics at Medical College of Wisconsin.

 High resolution solid-state NMR spectroscopy of the Yersinia pestis outer membrane protein Ail in lipid membranes.

 Yao Y, Dutta SK, Park SH, Rai R, Fujimoto LM, Bobkov AA, Opella SJ, Marassi FM